 Bigger doesn’t always mean better.
-Your pipeline shouldn’t look like a convoluted flowchart or inscrutable infographic.
-If there are lots of steps on your road to success, consider putting in some ramps to segment leads.
+Your pipeline shouldn’t look like a convoluted flowchart or cluttered infographic.
+If there are lots of steps on your road to success, consider re-evaluating the process.

 If you have a very thorough process, try testing out a simplified version.
 You might be surprised by your success — and by solving redundancies, you’re making your salespeople more efficient, too!

 How quickly does your average sale close?
-For some lucky companies, it may be a matter of hours, but for others, it may take months.
+For some lucky companies, it may be a matter of hours, but for others, closing deals may take months.
 Regardless, keep your current average number in mind as you examine your oldest leads.

-Considering the factors that caused them to stagnate could illuminate more unique factors you may not have considered with other data.
-Pairing the age with the step in the funnel or pipeline is even better, because it may reveal very telling trends.
+Considering the factors that caused them to stagnate could illuminate more information, giving you direction in where to make improvements.
+Also, pairing the age with the step in the funnel or pipeline can reveal very telling trends.
 Or, at the very least, it may communicate where more training would be helpful for your sales staff.

 Salespeople are generally very optimistic but a dose of realism needs to happen every so often.
-All of your records should be current, updated, and reasonably formatted.
-If it’s not, it will not bring you joy — and it’s time to do some housekeeping.
+Make a routine out of cleaning up, organizing, and assessing the quality of your records.
+All of the sales data and records should be current, updated, and reasonably formatted.

 “Many sales funnels tend to look like a messy fridge — filled with moldy leftovers and expired bottles of salad dressing.”